The dos and don'ts of bitcoin key management

 The battles between attackers and defenders are constantly changing as they innovate new tactics and force the opposing side to respond.
 If you're feeling overwhelmed by the magnitude of threats to your bitcoin, have no fear — we have architected Casa's self-custody solution to mitigate them.

 If you're looking for a consultation on your bitcoin security setup, Casa Client Services are ready to help!
 Our premium tiers of service include Client Advisors who will work with you to customize your setup to your specific needs.
-You can get started here!
+Get started here.

 Want more tips on bitcoin security?
 You can join the Casa Security Briefing for a weekly update on news + developments impacting your personal security and privacy.